CarlosParraMtz/CarlosParraMtz/README.md

 ## Hello world! 👋

 <> My name is Carlos.
 I'm a frontend web developer, with
-1 year experience with React and NextJS. </>
+2 years experience with React and NextJS. </>

 I ❤️ coding, and I'm working on my second personal project.
 My 9 years experience as a graphic